retrorepair/NES_MiSTer_YC/README.md

   C = U * Sin(wt) + V * Cos(wt)

+## Reference Lookup Tables

 There are three LUTs - sin, cos, colorburst / sin(wt ~180)

   Sampling rate = 14 * 3.579545 or 50,113,560 Hz
   w = =2 * PI * (3.579545*10^6)
   t = 1/sampling rate

-YPbPr is requred in the MiSTer ini file
+## Other notes:

+This is only a concept right now and there is still a lot of work to see how well this can be applied to more applications or even how the existing issues can be cleaned up.

 A AC coupling 0.1uF capacitor was used on the Chroma output, but may not be required.

-This is only a concept right now and there is still a lot of work to see how well this can be applied to more applications or even how the existing issues can be cleaned up.

 All source is written in the frameworks vga_out.sv